What is a property bubble or a house price bubble?

 If you are a buyer purchasing a property for long-term investment then property bubble or not, it doesn’t matter.
 Provided you follow the guiding rules and principles of investing:

 Have a plan

 Successful investors have a clear plan for why they are purchasing and how it fits in their long-term strategy.
 Why are you buying and what are you buying for?
 Are you buying for yield or capital appreciation?
-What ownership structure should you buy in, and why?
+What ownership structure should your buy-in, and why?
 How will taxes impact your costs to purchase, on income and at disposal impact your investment?
-Are you investing in tax efficient locations to achieve your long-term objectives?
+Are you investing in tax-efficient locations to achieve your long-term objectives?

 If you have a plan, it will empower you in negotiations as you’ll understand the impact of a decision on your strategy and importantly you’ll know when to say “no” to a deal.